 If this is your first time here and you are about to make your first post to WordPress then I suggest you first look into how to set up a WordPress custom permalink structure before you continue with this tutorial as permalinks are a very important aspect with regards to the SEO for your site.

-The first thing you need to take into account is what keywords you are trying to rank for, if you have no idea how to add keywords to your website that people are actually searching for then you should perhaps try out this keyword research tool which will help you to get thousands of great keywords free of charge for 30 days.
+The first thing you need to take into account is what keywords you are trying to rank for, if you have no idea how to add keywords to your website that people are actually searching for then you should perhaps try out the permanently free demo on this premium keyword research tool which will help you to get thousands of great keywords free of charge.
 Once you have an idea of the keywords you are targeting we can get going on your first post properly.

 WordPress Post Title

 The WordPress post title is one of the most important factors which with regards to a search engines decision on where it ranks you.
 Let’s say just for example you want to rank for the words ‘how to post on WordPress’, you want this to appear in the actual title of your post.
 That will be the first thing you do on your post, put the keyword in your post title!

 If you have long tails of your keyword then you might make your WordPress title include one of these longtail also but not at the expense of breaking up your actual main keyword target.
 This is a trap that I often fall into, even on this website!
 A better option is to make a new post that is targeted directly to that keyword, UNLESS you can target it sufficiently within a this first post because it runs along a similar theme.

 As an example, this post is around the theme of ‘how to make a post on WordPress’ but at the same time i think I am covering the concept of the ‘WordPress post title’ so I can quite happily target that keyword with this post also.